Best Time to Visit

 Located just south of the Equator, Tanzania has generally dry, warm weather.
-The exception is from mid-April to mid-June when the main rains arrive.
+The exception is from mid-April to mid-June, when the main rains arrive.
 Tanzania also sees some rain for part of November.
 These November “short rains” don’t really interfere with your safari.
 The coast and Zanzibar receive more rainfall and are hotter and more humid than the inland safari regions.

-Below we share a month-by-month seasonal guide, and respond to your most popular Tanzania safari questions.
+Below we share a month-by-month seasonal guide and respond to your most popular Tanzania safari questions.

 Enquire now >